All Episodes

 Okay.

-Look at the New York Times and the Washington Post and their Pulitzer Prizes for their headlines of uh Donald Trump colluded with Russia.
+Look at the New York Times and the Washington Post and their Pulitzer Prizes for their headlines of Donald Trump colluded with Russia.

-There's been no mayak culpas.
+There have been no mea culpas.

 There have been no, hey, by the way, we got this wrong.